rcannood/qsub/README.md

 Oh no, something went wrong
 ---------------------------

-Inevitably, something will go break.
-PRISM will try to help you by reading out the log files if no output was produced.
+Inevitably, something will go break. qsub will try to help you by reading out the log files if no output was produced.

     qsub_lapply(